Martamm13/SQL-projects/World-Life-Expectancy/README.md

 # World Life Expectancy Project

-I cleaned and analyzed global life expectancy data, fixing missing values and duplicates.
-I explored trends, country-specific insights, and how life expectancy relates to economic factors.
+I worked with global life expectancy data, cleaned it up by fixing missing values and duplicates, and explored trends across countries.